Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 20Pray that your flight will not take place in winter or on the Sabbath.
 21For then there will be great distress, unequaled from the beginning of the world until now—and never to be equaled again.

-Fulfilled!
-Matthew 24:21 Commentary: Verse 21 is addressed to Israelites.
+Realized Eschatology–Matthew 24:21 Preterist Commentary: Verse 21 is addressed to Israelites.
 Jesus was Right.
 The Jewish War was the worst War Israel ever faced even to this Day.

 In fulfillment of v.
 21, Josephus’ account of the Jewish War opens with the following:

-Fulfilled!
-Matthew 24:21 Commentary: What about World War 2?
+Matthew 24:21 Explained, A Preterist View and Commentary: What about World War 2?

 It should also be noted that the “great distress” of those days was not limited to the ravages of the siege of Jerusalem or the catastrophic death toll throughout the war.
 Much of the “great distress” mentioned in v.
-21 centered on the destruction of the Temple.31 The temple in Jerusalem was the cornerstone of the Jewish religion and the source of the city’s legendary wealth.
-Immediately prior to its destruction, Jerusalem was the third richest city in the Roman world.
+21 centered on the destruction of the Temple.33 The temple in Jerusalem was the cornerstone of the Jewish religion and the source of the city’s great wealth.
 Revelation 18 chronicles the great distress of the city’s many wealthy priests and merchants who owed their fortunes to the Temple.
 The Temple was also the center of the Jewish religion.
 Among the poorer and perhaps more spiritual Jews the destruction of the Temple sent a distressing message that God had rejected His people or perhaps did not exist at all.